newbiedeveloper9/MediaHandler/README.md

 # MediaHandler
-The project was dropped because of the new Messenger Beta version in Microsoft Store which does what it supposed to do.
+The project was dropped because of the new Messenger Beta version in Microsoft Store which does what it is supposed to do.